vaibhav950170/data-science-and-machhine-learning/weather-plotting/readme.md

-## A data-analysis on the temperatures differences from 2005 to 2014
+## A data-analysis on the temperature differences from 2005 to 2014

 It is quite interesting..